 The best way to prevent EEE, and other viruses like West Nile Virus, is to take steps to prevent mosquito bites and control mosquitos.

 Anyone who spends time in an area where EEE virus activity has been identified is at risk of infection.
 People should take steps to avoid mosquito bites, especially in late July through September.
 People who engage in outdoor work and recreational activities, especially near wetlands and swamps, are at increased risk of infection.

 Most people with EEE virus do not develop symptoms.
 For those who do, they typically occur four to 10 days after a bite from an infected mosquito.

 Most people who do get sick experience a flu-like illness with fever, chills, body aches, and joint pain.
 This illness can last one to two weeks, and most people recover completely when there is no central nervous system involvement.

 In rare cases, infection of the brain and spinal cord occurs, causing sudden high fever (103° to 106°F), stiff neck, and a headache that keeps getting worse.
 Inflammation and swelling of the brain, called encephalitis, can occur.
 The disease can sometimes worsen quickly.
 About one-third of people who develop encephalitis from an infection with the EEE virus will die.
 Among those who survive, many are left with mild to severe disabilities.

 People over age 50 or younger than age 15 are at greatest risk for developing severe disease.

-This plan is based upon the most up-to-date scientific information available and incorporates guidelines from the Centers for Disease Control and Prevention (CDC) and the recommendations of the Vermont Agency of Agriculture, Food and Markets (VAAFM) and the Vermont Department of Health (VDH).
+The Vermont Arbovirus Surveillance and Response Plan includes information about education, surveillance and guidance about the state’s response to EEEV and West Nile Virus (WNV) detections.
+This plan is based upon the best available scientific information and incorporates guidelines from CDC and the recommendations of the Vermont Agency of Agriculture, Food and Markets and the Vermont Department of Health.